idaholab/moose/modules/navier_stokes/doc/content/source/kernels/PINSFEFluidVelocityTimeDerivative.md

-# PMFluidVelocityTimeDerivative
+# PINSFEFluidVelocityTimeDerivative

 !alert construction title=Undocumented Class
-The PMFluidVelocityTimeDerivative has not been documented.
+The PINSFEFluidVelocityTimeDerivative has not been documented.
 The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

-!syntax description /Kernels/PMFluidVelocityTimeDerivative
+!syntax description /Kernels/PINSFEFluidVelocityTimeDerivative

 ## Overview

 !!
-Replace these lines with information regarding the PMFluidVelocityTimeDerivative object.
+Replace these lines with information regarding the PINSFEFluidVelocityTimeDerivative object.

 ## Example Input File Syntax

 !!
-Describe and include an example of how to use the PMFluidVelocityTimeDerivative object.
+Describe and include an example of how to use the PINSFEFluidVelocityTimeDerivative object.

-!syntax parameters /Kernels/PMFluidVelocityTimeDerivative
+!syntax parameters /Kernels/PINSFEFluidVelocityTimeDerivative

-!syntax inputs /Kernels/PMFluidVelocityTimeDerivative
+!syntax inputs /Kernels/PINSFEFluidVelocityTimeDerivative

-!syntax children /Kernels/PMFluidVelocityTimeDerivative
+!syntax children /Kernels/PINSFEFluidVelocityTimeDerivative